yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-checkout-sdk-v12.md

     Lite SDK functionalities within your system.
   robots: index
 ---
+Follow this step-by-step guide to implement and enable Yuno's Lite Web SDK functionality in your application.

 ## What's new in v1.2.0

 Starting from version 1.2.0, the `continuePayment` method now accepts additional properties that were previously only available in `startCheckout`.
 This allows you to override specific configurations when continuing a payment.